MushroomFleet/Caption-Swap/README.md

 # Caption-Swap
-This Colab is designed to Bulk Swap words inside a dataset of folder containing many dataset folders.
+This Colab is designed to Bulk Swap words inside a dataset or folder containing many dataset folders.